Aliases for PECAM1 Gene

 GeneCards Summary for PECAM1 Gene

-PECAM1 (Platelet/Endothelial Cell Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with PECAM1 include erythema elevatum diutinum and angiosarcoma.
-Among its related pathways are Angiogenesis (CST) and Integrin Pathway.
+PECAM1 (Platelet And Endothelial Cell Adhesion Molecule 1) is a Protein Coding gene.
+Diseases associated with PECAM1 include Angiosarcoma and Capillary Hemangioma.
+Among its related pathways are Degradation of the extracellular matrix and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling.
+An important paralog of this gene is FCRL5.